PJK/libcbor/doc/source/api.rst

 API
 =======
 The *libcbor* API closely follows the semantics outlined by `CBOR standard <http://tools.ietf.org/html/rfc7049>`_.
 This part of the documentation provides a short overview of the CBOR constructs, as well as a general introduction to the *libcbor* API.
-Remaining reference can be found in the following files structured by the data type:
+Remaining reference can be found in the following files structured by data types

 .. toctree::

-   uints
+   api/type_0_1
+   api/type_2
+   api/type_3
+   api/type_4
+   api/type_5
+   api/type_6
+   api/type_7

 A quick CBOR primer
 --------------------------